Cigarette and Tobacco Products Tax Evasion

 - Not displaying your license in public view.

-- Not maintaining the required purchase records.
+- Not maintaining purchase or sales records, as required.

 - Selling cigarettes or tobacco products to individuals under 21 years of age (STAKE Act).